 Unesco World Heritage Sites Beemster and De Schermer

-Jan Adriaenszoon Leeghwater, a windmill builder and hydraulic engineer, was the man who directed this project.
+Jan Adriaenszoon Leeghwater, the son of a mill builder and hydraulic engineer, was the director of the project.
 When the reclamation was complete, the new land turned out to consist of fertile clay.
 The land was divided into plots and rented out to crop and livestock farmers, and rich merchants built their majestic mansions and manors there.
 De Beemster was put on the UNESCO List of World Heritage Sites in 1999 as ‘a creative masterpiece created by humansˊ, with the 17th-century ideals still clearly visible in the entire area.

 Today, the area between De Beemster and De Schermer, Schermereiland (Schermer Island), is a popular nature reserve with unique swamp fowl and vegetation.
-There is much cycling, boat trips are organized and there are many splendid villages and gorgeous manors to admire.
+There is plenty of cycling, there are boating tours, and you can go hiking except during the breeding season.

 The Museummolen (Museum Windmill) in Schermerhorn (address: Noordervaart 2) is part of a gorgeous set-up of three windmills in a row.
 From the visitors’ center, the second windmill, the Museummolen, can be admired.
 This hydraulic windmill is thatched and has been furnished in accordance with life in the early 20th century.
 Visitors can receive explanations from the miller in several languages and climb all the way to the top to see the turning gears up close.